Pandademic/cello/README.md

 ### prereqisutes
 ----
 - ruby 2.6 or higher
-- lattezip
+- latte production zip
 - git bash or wsl
+- bundler gem
 ---
-if using wsl follow the steps for linux in the wsl terminal. else , follow the linux steps in the git bash
+if using wsl follow the steps for linux in the wsl terminal. else , follow the linux steps in the git bash.
 # Creating a package
 __________
 steps: